Lake Superior: Michigan beats Ohio for Little League title | Times Leader

 Michigan jumped out to a three-run lead in the first after Jackson’s two-run single and an RBI groundout by Jakob Furkas.
 Jackson’s next clutch hit, a single to center, came in the fifth.

 Ohio had plenty of chances.
-It loaded the bases in the first on a pair of walks and a single by JJ Vogel, but Ethan struck out Levi Smith with two out to end the threat.
+It loaded the bases in the first on a pair of walks and a single by JJ Vogel, but Van Belle struck out Levi Smith with two out to end the threat.

 Ohio got its first run in the second.
 Chase Moak led off with a triple and Cooper Clay singled him home to bring the score to 3-1.

-Gavin Ulin came in to relieve Ethan in the fifth and got into a jam himself with runners on first and second with one out.
-He induced a double-play grounder to emerge unscathed.
+Gavin Ulin came in to relieve Van Belle in the fifth and got into a jam with runners on first and second with one out.
+He induced a double-play grounder.

-In the sixth, Ohio loaded the bases again, as Gavin hit two of the batters, then walked in a run.
+In the sixth, Ohio loaded the bases again, as Ulin hit two of the batters, then walked in a run.
 But Chance flew out to center to end the game.

 “It’s beyond words.”